Skip to main content

 There will be two rounds of funding for the FPFA Community Grant Program.

-• Round1: Grants up to $5000 will be awarded in August 2025.
-The deadline to apply is July 20, 2025.
+• Round 1: Grants up to $5000 will be awarded in August 2025.
+The deadline to apply is August 1, 2025.

-• Round 2: The second round of funding will open on September 1, 2025, and will be awarded in December 2025 for larger grants up to $50,000.
-The deadline to apply will be October 31, 2025.
+• Round 2: The second round of funding will open in early 2026 and will be awarded for larger grants up to $50,000.

 The City cannot award grant funds to events or programs that have already happened.